chef-boneyard/chef-web-docs-2016/docs_oec/source/ctl_ohai.rst

 ..
-THIS PAGE IS IDENTICAL TO docs.opscode.com/ctl_ohai.html BY DESIGN
+THIS PAGE IS IDENTICAL TO docs.getchef.com/ctl_ohai.html BY DESIGN
+..
+THIS PAGE IS LOCATED AT THE /enterprise/ PATH.

 .. include:: ../../chef_master/source/ctl_ohai.rst